Experiencing Interruptions?

 Director Biography - Dini Parayitam

 Dini Parayitam is an Indian-American fiction writer, screenwriter, and director based in New York City.
 Dini attended the Iowa Writers’ Workshop and received an MFA in Fiction.
 She has written and produced short films, All Your Yesterdays and How Do You Like Your Eggs? (both currently submitted to festivals).
-She is currently developing the feature script of How Do You Like Your Eggs? with Zen Dot; an LGBTQ-narrative feature with Sachin Dheeraj Mudigonda (director of Testimony of Ana); an action-thriller feature with Director Pradeep Katasani and lead Rahul Ramakrishna (RRR); and a TV-series with Maryan Nagy Captan.
+She is currently developing the feature script of How Do You Like Your Eggs? with Zen Dot; an LGBTQ-narrative feature with Sachin Dheeraj Mudigonda (director of Testimony of Ana); a comedy with Rahul Ramakrishna (actor from RRR); and a high-concept sci-fi family drama TV-series with Maryan Nagy Captan.

 Add Director Biography